ohheyimjen/webdb-challenge/README.md

 Relational Database Management System is the actual database software, which manages the storage, queries, updating, etc. The Structured Query Language is a language which is used to query the RDBMS.

 1. Why do tables need a `primary key`?

+It ensures that is you have more than one item with the same name, they can still be distinctly identified by their primary key.

 1. What is the name given to a table column that references the primary key on another table.

 Foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+A third table that will hold foreign keys that will reference the primary keys on each of your many-to-many tables, giving them the ability to pull information off of each other.

 ## Project Set Up